 Here’s some more fun facts that’ll blow your wee mind: A group of archaeologists inspecting an ancient Chinese cemetery in 1978 uncovered the mummified body of a Celtic male wearing a red twill tunic and a pair of tartan leggings.
 Experts estimate the Caucasian male—later dubbed the Cherchen Man—died around 1000 BCE.
-Which means that crosshatch pattern was cool way back when ancient crews ran this turf.
-And in 16th Century Scotland, wearing tartan was a way to show regional pride…it was literally like wearing the cap of your favorite baseball team today.
-It started out of simple necessity - the local weaver couldn’t reproduce a choice of patterns because that would be costly (and annoying), so a standard pattern using the colors available to him was used for everyone.
+Which means that crosshatch pattern was already cool way back when ancient crews ran this turf!
+And in 16th Century Scotland, wearing tartan was a way to show regional pride…it was literally like wearing the ball cap of your favorite sports team today.
+It started out of simple necessity - the local weaver couldn’t reproduce a variety of patterns because that would be costly (and annoying), so a standard pattern using the colors easily available was used for everyone in the immediate area.
 Then, as trade increased, people started wearing their local tartans when they traveled as a point of pride.
 Cool, yeah?

 - 100% polyester velour & interlock knit; 87% polyester/11% cotton/2% other fiber plaid